EEDGP/learning/README.md

 # learning
-Learning repo for material, assignments and get practice on version control tool
+Learning repo for material, assignments and get practice on version control tool and AI.